• Skip to main content

 Guide to Railroads and Train Rides in Colorado

-Colorado operates a number of popular train rides, though most of its railroads are used for freight.
+Colorado operates several popular train rides, though most of its railroads are used for freight.
 There are a few passenger train options that will advance someone from A to B, though most of them are scenic loops that are more for sightseeing than transportation.

 Amtrak has two lines that pass through Colorado.
 One in the southeast, passing through Trinidad.
-And the other passes completely from east to west, making its grand stop at Denver Union Station along the way.
+The other passes completely from east to west, making its grand stop at Denver Union Station along the way.

 Whether you’re traveling across the country by train or checking out historical railroads that played an important role in modernizing the United States, Colorado railroads are one of the most popular attractions to visit.
 During the 19th century, U.S. Presidents pushed for the completion of an intricate network of trains to carry people, cargo, and even livestock, from coast to coast.